sddiaz/Portfolio/Database Demo (CRUD)/README.md

 # Portfolio Projects - Database Demo (CRUD)

 This one-day desktop application was designed as a piece of my senior design project for University.
+I's been added for enhanced proof data skills within my portfolio.
 It's simply a demo of how one might create and connect a Microsoft SQL database to a simple, CRUD-based application.

 ## Overview